Charles Barnard (castaway): Voyage

-Nanina's cargo was ready for her voyage on April 6, 1812.
+Naninas cargo was ready for her voyage on April 6, 1812.
 During the same day, Barnard had received information that Congress had passed an embargo on all vessels in the United States's harbours and waters.
 If the Collector of the port of New York was to receive official instructions from Washington, Barnard's voyage would not be allowed, which prompted him to go to Sandy Hook until the 12th.
-When the entire crew had arrived, Nanina departed and headed towards Cape de Verd Islands to gather salt for curing the seal skins and water.
+When the entire crew had arrived, Nanina departed and headed towards the Cape Verde Islands to gather salt for curing the seal skins and water.
 The crew consisted of Valentine Barnard (Charles Barnard's father), Edmund Fanning, Bazilla Pease, Henry Ingham, mate; John Wines, carpenter; Havens Tenant, Jacob Green, Henry Gilchrist, Andrew Lott, William Seaman, steward; and John Spear, cook.
 Nanina arrived at Bonavista Island after sailing for 35 days, and gathered salt, resupplied the hold, and brought a large supply of hogs, goats, fowls, and vegetables.
 From there, the ship sailed to St. Jago and then sailed to the Falkland Islands.
 Several gales prevented the ship from sailing to the Falkland Islands until September 7, where Nanina anchored in Hooker's Harbor, New Island, at 2 P.M.